conan-io/docs/tutorial/developing_packages/editable_packages.rst

     say/1.0: Hello World Debug!
     ...

-    # Linux, MacOS: we will only build 1 configuration
+    # Linux, macOS: we will only build one configuration
     $ conan install .
     $ cmake --preset conan-release
     $ cmake --build --preset conan-release
     $ ./build/Release/hello
     say/1.0: Hello World Release!

-As you can see, ``hello`` can successfully find ``say/1.0`` header and library files.
+As you can see, ``hello`` can successfully find the header and library files of the ``say/1.0`` package.

 Working with editable packages
 ------------------------------

 Once the above steps have been completed, you can work with your build system or IDE without involving Conan and make changes to the editable packages.
-The consumers will use those changes directly.
+Any changes will directly apply to consumers.
 Let's see how this works by making a change in the ``say`` source
 code:

 .. code-block:: bash